Post-Professional On-Campus Master of Arts Degree

 - Certification (or eligibility for certification upon completion of a Master’s Degree in Occupational Therapy) by the National Board for Certification of Occupational Therapists (NBCOT).**

-- Complete the Graduate Record Examination (GRE) general test within the last five years with a minimum score of 153 on the verbal section, 144 on the quantitative section, and 3.5 on the analytical writing.*
+- Complete the Graduate Record Examination (GRE) general test within five years of planned enrollment with a minimum score of 153 on the verbal section, 144 on the quantitative section, and 3.5 on the analytical writing.*

 - Submit three letters of recommendation from professors, therapists, and/or other professionals familiar with your capabilities and achievements.*